dennisXZX/web-developer-notes/CSS.md

 #### Style children elements when hover on a parent

-This can be achieved by using the `:hover` selector on the child element.
+This can be achieved by using the `:hover` selector on the parent element.

 ```
+// change the color of .child-element when you hover .parent-element
 .parent-element:hover .child-element {
   color: #3ec7de;
 }